top of page

 The verb 'tamper' has an etymological history that sheds light on its modern usage.
 It can be traced back to the Middle English word 'tamperen,' which meant 'to meddle' or 'to handle something improperly.'
 This Middle English term likely originated from the Old French word 'temprer,' which meant 'to mix' or 'to adjust.'
 Interestingly, the Old French word itself had Latin roots in 'temperare,' meaning 'to mix in due proportion' or 'to regulate.'
 Over time, 'tamper' gradually adopted its contemporary sense, signifying the act of interfering with or manipulating something, often in an unauthorized or improper manner, with the potential to cause damage or achieve a specific desired outcome.
 The etymology of 'tamper' reflects the idea of meddling or mixing inappropriately, which has evolved into the modern notion of unauthorized interference with a negative connotation.

-Quiz: Find the meaning of tamper
+Quiz: Find the meaning of the verb tamper:

 Try Again!